BorgWarner Inc. [BWA] – The key to winning is to focus on the bigger picture

 Shifting the focus to workforce efficiency, BorgWarner Inc. [BWA] earns $350,793 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 5.18 and its Total Asset Turnover is 1.03.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.30 and its Current Ratio is 1.65.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 1.85, which indicates that it is 2.76% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 26.69.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 1.81, which indicates that it is 5.94% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 32.75.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is BorgWarner Inc. [BWA] a Reliable Buy?